robw4/xmen/README.md

 Email: robw@robots.ox.ac.uk
 > Xmen is currently in the beta phase and needs testing.
 Please give it a go and let me know if there are any issues/ feature requests

-The E`x`peri`men`t repo is designed to facilitate fast, reproducible and platform agnostic experimentation from both within python and the shell.
+The E`x`peri`men`t management suite is designed to facilitate fast, reproducible and platform agnostic experimentation from both within python and the shell.
 Highlights:

 - Minimal overhead
 - Lightweight